aschilling-nv/dynamo/docs/README.md

 - `docs/_extensions/` - Custom Sphinx extensions
 - `docs/build/` - Generated documentation output (not tracked in git)

+## Redirect Creation

+When moving or renaming files a redirect must be created.

+The logic for redirect creation is located [here](https://documatt.com/sphinx-reredirects/usage/#introduction) and should be added to the existing list in the conf.py.

 ## Dependency Management

 Documentation dependencies are defined in `pyproject.toml` under the `[dependency-groups]` section: